---

 **The "So What?"
 Test**: After each claim, ask "So what?
 Why does this matter to the client?"
 If the answer isn't immediately clear, add a sentence connecting it to client value.

-Proposals optimized for clarity receive 25-30% higher readability scores from evaluators in post-decision surveys.
+Proposals optimized for clarity receive higher readability scores from evaluators.

 Mastering the RFP process requires balancing three elements: strategic thinking, operational efficiency, and continuous improvement.
-Based on our work with enterprise teams handling hundreds of RFPs annually, the highest-performing organizations share common traits—they customize relentlessly, automate strategically, and learn systematically from every submission.
+The highest-performing organizations share common traits—they customize relentlessly, automate strategically, and learn systematically from every submission.

-The teams winning 40-50% of their competitive bids don't necessarily have better products or lower prices.
-They have better processes.
+The teams winning competitive bids consistently have better processes.
 They've invested in content libraries that capture institutional knowledge.
-They use modern automation tools to eliminate repetitive work.
+They use [modern automation tools](https://www.arphie.ai/blog/rfp-automation-guide) to eliminate repetitive work.
 Most importantly, they treat each RFP as a learning opportunity, building a compounding advantage over time.

 Start by implementing one improvement from each major section—better customization, smarter automation, or structured post-mortems.
 Measure the impact.
 Then build on what works.
 The RFP process may never feel effortless, but with the right strategies and tools, it becomes significantly more manageable and measurably more successful.